 Public Mental Health Research Certificate Program

 This program is offered through the Department of Mental Health and provides graduate training in understanding the causes and consequences of mental disorders in populations.
 Courses describe clinical and behavioral features, the incidence and prevalence of disorders, and identify factors that promote or influence the occurrence, persistence, or severity of mental and behavioral disorders.
-Effective research strategies in public mental health include operationalization of case definitions, measurement in populations, design of prevention strategies, and analytical techniques.
-The goals are to increase the epidemiologic expertise of psychiatrists and other mental health professionals, and to increase the number of epidemiologists, biostatisticians, and health policy makers, with an interest in psychiatric disorders.
+Effective research strategies in public mental health include the operationalization of case definitions, measurement in populations, design of prevention strategies, and analytical techniques.
+The goals are to increase the epidemiologic expertise of psychiatrists and other mental health professionals and to increase the number of epidemiologists, biostatisticians, and health policymakers, with an interest in psychiatric disorders.

 Upon completion of this certificate program, students will have enhanced understanding of the complex field of research in public mental health.
 After completing core and elective courses, students will be able to: